Zaibunis/Assignment-6-by-faria-mustaqim/README.md

     def increment_book_count(cls):
         cls.total_books += 1
 12. Static Methods
-Static methods are independent of both instance and class variables.
-They are defined using the @staticmethod decorator and are used for utility functions.
+Static methods are methods that don’t modify object or class state.
+They are defined with the @staticmethod decorator.

 Example:
 python
 Copy
 Edit